stvrmrz/Challenge-02-Portfolio/README.md

 <!-- USAGE EXAMPLES -->
 ## Link to Deployed Application

-_Here is a link to my [Deployed Horiseon Web Page](https://stvrmrz.github.io/Challenge-02-Portfolio/)_
+_Here is a link to my [Deployed Portfolio Web Page](https://stvrmrz.github.io/Challenge-02-Portfolio/)_

 <!-- ROADMAP -->
 ## Roadmap

-- [x] When I view the source code, then I find semantic HTML elements
+GIVEN I need to sample a potential employee's previous work
+- [x] WHEN I load their portfolio
+      THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
+- [x] WHEN I click one of the links in the navigation THEN the UI scrolls to the corresponding section
+- [x] WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications
+- [x] WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others
-- [x] When I view the structure of the HTML elements, then I find that elements follow a logical structure independent of styling and positioning
+- [x] WHEN I click on the images of the applications THEN I am taken to that deployed application
-- [x] When I view the icon and image elements, then I find accessible alt attributes
-- [x] When I view the heading attributes, then they fall in sequential order
-- [x] When I view the title element, then I find a concise descriptive title
+- [x] WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

-See the [closed issues](https://github.com/stvrmrz/Challenge-01-Refactor/issues?q=is%3Aissue+is%3Aclosed) for a full list of features.
+See the [closed issues](https://github.com/stvrmrz/Challenge-02-Portfolio/issues/1) for a full list of features.

 <!-- LICENSE -->
 ## License